-- fixed level value to apply to all landscapes is not likely to perform well. - 3.
-There is no clear winner among the other three methods, with the false optima and direct ratio methods were each best on certain landscapes, but the false switch method also consistently performed well.
-This result is somewhat disappointing, in that heuristics using our derived metrics (False Switches and False optima) do not have a strong advantage over the simpler approach (Direct Ratio) of scaling by the median value from the ε distribution.
+3. There is no clear winner among the other three methods: the false optima and direct ratio methods were each best on certain landscapes, but the false switch method also generally performed well.
+This result is somewhat disappointing, in that heuristics using our derived metrics (false switches and false optima) do not have a strong advantage over the simpler approach (direct ratio) of scaling by the median value from the $\epsilon$ -distribution.

-While these results lack clarity, it is somewhat encouraging that the three methods using information from the ε distribution serve as better predictors than the naive approach.
-This suggests that the heuristics used are at least partially correlated with choices for σ{ideal} , and perhaps improved mappings may be developed along similar lines, to help offer prescriptive guidelines for choice of sampling repetitions based on this information.
+While these results are not decisive, it is somewhat encouraging that the three methods using information from the $\epsilon$ -distribution serve as better predictors than the most naive approach.
+This shows that the heuristics used are at least partially correlated with choices for $\sigma{ideal}$ , and perhaps improved mappings may be developed along similar lines, in order to offer prescriptive guidelines for choice of sampling repetitions based on this information.